 If you find suspicious egg masses in Connecticut, Smith recommends two actions.
 “First, take a photograph and send it with the location information to reportSLF@ct.gov.
 “Second, remove the egg mass by scraping.
 You can use a putty knife, and old butter knife, an expired credit card, an ice scraper or anything that will remove the egg mass,” she says.
 “Be careful to not dig into the bark of trees you want to keep.”

 There’s another winter clue.
 Tree of Heaven has both male and female trees.
 In winter, many female trees are visible because they hold seed clusters at the ends of branches.
-(See all the photos and read the complete text of this article at Zip06/TheDay.)

 The most reliable removal method is to strip bark on the lower trunk.
 Many people are chagrined to learn that the next steps inevitably include herbicides.

-“We don’t have a reliable non-herbicidal method for this killing this plant,” says Picone.
+“We don’t have a fast, reliable non-herbicidal method for this killing this plant,” says Picone.
 Landowners can employ a licensed pesticide operator or use one of the protocols described on the Connecticut Invasive Plant Working Group site: cipwg.uconn.edu/tree-of-heaven/.

 Picone concludes, “By controlling invasive Tree of Heaven, you’ll also help control invasive spotted lanternfly.
 That can be very rewarding.”